EIDe8dgb/intro-to-react/projectSummaries/projectSummarySecondReactApp.md

 *Slightly more complicated React application, with the addition of props and state.
 Still built directly onto HTML document.
 Data can either be passed into a component by whatever renders it, or can be controlled within the component.
 Props are attributes specified at the time of calling a component.
 Within the component, these properties are accessed using the `this.props` keywords.
-These properties are passed to the Component and cannot be written to within the component, and thus are immutable.
+These properties are passed to the component and cannot be written to within the component, and thus are immutable.
 State, in contrast to props, is internal to and controlled by the component itself.*

-*Also add event handlers and their associated functions to modify state of the React component.*
+*Also will add event listeners to child components, plus their associated event-handler functions within the parent component, in order to update state being maintained by the parent component.*

 1. Create file called `counter.html`:
 ```